sequitur/blotter/README.md

 Blotter is a a front-end engine for publishing [Ink](https://github.com/inkle/ink) stories on the web.
 It uses [inkjs](https://github.com/y-lohse/inkjs) as its core Ink engine and sole dependency for a pure JavaScript implementation of a simple user interface.

 Currently, Blotter is a proof-of-concept project.
+See [gall](http://github.com/sequitur/gall) for a turnkey way of using Blotter in a project.